ffund/tcp-ip-essentials/lab1/1-2-reserve-and-login.md

 Now that you have an empty canvas, we'll load the same configuration you created previously, from the file that you downloaded.
 Below the canvas, you'll see a "Choose RSpec" section with a few choices (portal, file, URL, text box) that allows you to provide an RSpec document in several ways.
 Choose the "file" option and choose the file that you've just saved your RSpec to.
 You should see your three-node topology displayed on the canvas.

-### Exercise 3 - Reserve resources
+### Exercise 6 - Reserve resources

 At this point, your RSpec is still _unbound_.
 This means that it is a "generic" document that doesn't specify which GENI _aggregate_ (host site) the resources in your topology will be on.

 Before you can reserve your topology, you need to bind your RSpec to a particular aggregate.
-To do this, click on the "Site 1" box on the canvas and choose an aggregate from the dropdown list, according to the instructions in the box below.
+To do this, click on the "Site 1" box on the canvas and choose an aggregate from the dropdown list in the sidebar, according to the instructions in the box below.

 > **Choosing an aggregate**: There are several things to consider when choosing an aggregate:
 >